Jako4458/Task-management-API/README.md

 - `DELETE /tasks/{task_id}` – Delete a task

 ---
+### Setup

+To run the server using Docker you simply have to:
+- run 'docker-compose build'
+- run 'docker-compose up -d'
+**Note** If the flask application starts before the Postgres is ready for connection flask will fail and a simple rerun of 'docker-compose up -d' should fix it

 ### 🧪 Testing Overview

 Automated testing is included using **pytest** to verify the API functionality and database behavior.